Revix 'crypto question of the week'

 Today we continue our brand new campaign focusing on the benefits of investing in cryptocurrencies.
-Sean Andrew Sanders, CEO & Founder of Revix is our guest.
+Sean Andrew Sanders, CEO & Founder of Revix is our guest .
+This week we ask : What are the risks to investing in Crypto Currency.

 With Jonathan Cherry Director at Cherryflava Media.LISTEN TO PODCAST